JWalshe86/pizza-ordering-system/README.md

  * The code to display the cart items: [print(*x) for x in CART_DISPLAY] has been highlighted by Pylint for not being assigned to a variable.
 This was temporarily ignored as it's working well and I don't know an alternative.
  * After addressing the recommendations the Pylint report reads: Your code has been rated at 9.66/10 (previous run: 9.60/10, +0.06).
 It's just the above two recommendations to address.

+ * Test run on Heroku 05/11/23. os.system('cls') not recognised by Heroku but os.system('clear') is.
 #TODO: use pep8

 ## MODULES IMPORTED